dotnet/designs/proposed/resource-limit.md

 ResourceLimiter limiter = new SomeResourceLimiter(options => ...)

 // Synchronous checks
-endpoints.MapGet("/tryAcquire", async context =>
+endpoints.MapGet("/acquire", async context =>
 {
-    // Check limiter using `TryAcquire` that should complete immediately if (limiter.TryAcquire(out var resource))
+    // Check limiter using `Acquire` that should complete immediately using (var resource = limiter.Acquire())
     {
         // Resource was successfully obtained, the using block ensures
-        // that the resource is released upon processing completion. using (resource)
+        // that the resource is released upon processing completion. if (resource.IsAcquired)
         {
             await context.Response.WriteAsync("Hello World!");
         }
-    }
         else
         {
             // Resource could not be obtained, send 429 response context.Response.StatusCode = StatusCodes.Status429TooManyRequests;
             return;
         }
     }
+}

 // Async checks
 endpoints.MapGet("/acquireAsync", async context =>
 {
-    try
-    {
     // Check limiter using `AcquireAsync` which may complete immediately
     // or wait until resources are available.
 Using block ensures that
-        // the resource is released upon processing completion. using (await limiter.AcquireAsync())
+    // the resource is released upon processing completion. using (var resource = await limiter.AcquireAsync())
     {
+        if (resource.IsAcquired)
+        {
             await context.Response.WriteAsync("Hello World!");
         }
-    }
-    catch (ResourceLimitExceededException)
+        else
         {
             // This exception may be thrown when hard cap is reached context.Response.StatusCode = StatusCodes.Status429TooManyRequests;
             return;
         }
-    catch (...)
-    {

     }
 }
 ```